ideacrew/event_source/README.md

 ### Command

 The Command is where Events are generated and published.
-Where they exist, Operations are likely candidates to extend as Commands.
-Command names use imperitive form, for example: `Create`, `Update`, `Delete`.
-A good convention to follow in a Rails application is to locate Commands under one folder tree organized by domain entity.
+Where they already exist, Operations are likely candidates to extend as Commands.

 Mix EventSource::Command into any class.
 This provides the on-ramp to accessing the Event library.